MicrosoftDocs/sql-docs/docs/dma/dma-powerbiassesreport.md

 ---
-title: "Analyze Data Migration Assistant assessment reports with Power BI"
+title: "Analyze consolidated assessment reports with Power BI"
+titleSuffix: Data Migration Assistant
 description: Learn how to use Power BI to analyze Data Migration Assessment reports that you've imported and consolidated in SQL Server ms.custom: "seo-lt-2019" ms.date: "03/12/2019"